-Forecast For The Monsoon Season (June-September) Rainfall Over The Country As A Whole.
+Forecast For the Monsoon Season (June-September) Rainfall Over the Country as a Whole.

-The forecast based on both dynamical and statistical models suggests that quantitatively, the monsoon seasonal rainfall during June to September is likely to be 106% of the Long Period Average (LPA) with a model error of \pm 5%.
-The LPA of the season rainfall during June to September over the country as a whole based on the data of 1971-2020 is 87 cm.
+The southwest monsoon seasonal (June to September) rainfall over the country as a whole during 2025 is most likely to be above normal (>104% of the Long Period Average (LPA)).
+Quantitatively, the seasonal rainfall over the country as a whole is likely to be 105% of LPA with a model error of \pm 5%.
+The LPA of the season rainfall over the country as a whole for the period 1971-2020 is 87 cm and for Rajasthan is 44 cm.